mantidproject/mantid/docs/source/algorithms/Abins2D-v1.rst

 Abins requires data from existing lattice dynamics calculations to determine the phonon mode frequencies and displacements.
 These are used to compute INS intensities; higher-order phonons may be approximated as combinations of fundamental modes.
 Several file formats are supported for frequency and displacement data at given :math:`\mathbf{q}`-points: CASTEP (.phonon), CRYSTAL (.out), GAUSSIAN (.log), DMOL3 (.outmol) or VASP (.xml).
 For VASP XML inputs, it is also permitted to use a "selective dynamics" in which some atoms are frozen.
+In this case, data is only available for the moving atoms and contributions from the other atoms are omitted from the calculated spectrum.
-These would typically form a rigid substrate (e.g. a noble metal surface) for an adsorbed molecule of lightweight atoms, and are omitted from the calculated spectrum.
+This may be a suitable model for systems where the frozen atoms form a rigid substrate (e.g. a noble metal surface) for an adsorbed molecule of lightweight atoms.
+It is not recommended where there is significant vibrational coupling between frozen and moving atoms, or where substrate modes would occupy a similar frequency range to the adsorbate.

 Alternatively, force-constants data can be provided and a fine :math:`\mathbf{q}`-point mesh will be sampled automatically.
 In this case the supported formats are CASTEP (.castep_bin generated with ``phonon_write_force_constants = True``)